What is OCD like? Symptoms, Causes, Health Risks & Treatment Options

 Treatments for OCD vary, but patients seeking help through Pathlight Mood & Anxiety Center (Pathlight) can find hope in recovery in our Residential and Partial Hospitalization Programs.

 The OCD track is focused on supporting patients in managing triggers and experiencing success.
-It utilizes a specific form of Cognitive Behavioral Therapy called Exposure & Response Prevention (ERP) — an evidence-based treatment for OCD and other anxiety disorders.
+It utilizes a specific form of Cognitive Behavioral Therapy (CBT) called Exposure & Response Prevention (ERP) — an evidence-based treatment for OCD and other anxiety disorders.
 The specialty track includes OCD individual and group therapy, family therapy for ongoing support and education, and psychiatric assessments to modify OCD treatment plans.

 With guidance from Pathlight's highly experienced therapists, patients learn and practice CBT skills, making gradual, systematic and sustained progress towards recovery from mood and anxiety concerns.